CedricChnfr/portfolio/about.markdown

 # My Internship Abroad

-I had the opportunity to do an internship abroad at Vitesco Technologies in Iași, Romania, where I worked on exciting projects in the field of embedded systems.
+I had the opportunity to do an internship abroad at Vitesco Technologies in Iași, Romania, where I worked on new projects in the field of embedded systems.
 Here is an overview of my main activities:

 - **Study and implementation of solutions for Flash memory management on a new microcontroller**: I participated in the analysis and implementation of solutions to optimize Flash memory management, essential for the proper functioning of embedded systems.